Skip to main content

 Architecture

-ChatCLI uses bedrockruntime.InvokeModel with body in the Anthropic Messages schema (anthropic_version: "bedrock-2023-05-31").
+The bedrockruntime.Client construction lives in an exported helper (bedrock.LoadBedrockRuntime) shared between the chat client and the embeddings provider — single source of truth for AWS config.
 Authentication is SigV4, handled transparently by the SDK.
 The HTTP client can be overridden by ChatCLI when CHATCLI_BEDROCK_CA_BUNDLE or CHATCLI_BEDROCK_INSECURE_SKIP_VERIFY is set (via awshttp.BuildableClient).

 Bedrock vs. Direct Anthropic